build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 Now you know how transformer architecture works and how it is related to the LLM models on high-level.

 You may want to work with the LLM models so to build up your specific Generative AI applications.
 But there are challenges:
-1. LLM models are powerful but also general.
+1. LLM models are powerful but also general-purposed.
 They may not fit good enough to your specific use case.
 2. You may or may not have direct access to the LLM model.
 3. Your organization may have massive amount of domain/industrial knowledge, and you are not sure how to better use these knowledge with GenAI capabilities.

 ...

 The list can go on and on, but almost all these challenges are around two focusing areas: **Customization** and **Optimization**.